sourcery-ai-experiments/blog.nathanv.me/content/posts/sun-ultra-24-build.md

 well, and it's nearly dead-silent.
 My only complaint is the power LED is incredibly bright, especially at night.
 I had some problems transferring my data from my old server to it, but that's beyond the scope of this post.

+I'm very glad I didn't transfer desktop into this case, with the number of problems I encountered.
+How tight the case is, the lack of cable management, no 2.5" drive support (for my SSD), only one 5.25" bay, etc. would have all been major challenges.

 {{< figure src="/img/sun-ultra-24-build/new_home.jpg" alt="Post-build computer" position="center" style="border-radius: 8px;" caption="The computer in it's new home" captionPosition="center" >}}